Welcome to Share the Son Ministries!

 Babette's Feast

-But in your hearts set apart Christ as Lord.
+But in your hearts revere Christ as Lord.
 Always be prepared to give an answer to everyone who asks you to give the reason for the hope that you have.
 But do this with gentleness and respect.
 (1 Peter 3:15 NIV)

 Site Powered By